-The NCLB has a post of “questions that parents should address to ensure that their child’s learning and behavioral needs are being met” when considering homeschoolng, but I think the NCLB presents bias-based questioning against homeschooling.
+The NCLB has a post of “questions that parents should address to ensure that their child’s learning and behavioral needs are being met” when considering homeschoolng, but I think the NCLB presents bias-based questioning against Homeschooling a Child with Learning Disabilities.
 What do you think?

 Learning Abled Kids’ Proposed BETTER Question: “Is it necessary for me to take full responsibility for my child’s academic learning?”